Tigers vs. Guardians Player Props Betting Odds

-Player prop betting options for Spencer Torkelson, Jose Ramirez and others are available in the Detroit Tigers-Cleveland Guardians matchup at Progressive Field on Thursday, starting at 7:15 PM ET.
+Spencer Torkelson and Jose Ramirez are two of the players with prop bets on the table when the Detroit Tigers and the Cleveland Guardians meet at Progressive Field on Friday (beginning at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!